 Basically, Y'CbCr color sampling is the digital version of its analog predecessors Y'UV and Y'PbPr.
-Often times all these color models, which are very similar to how colors are encoded in the original RGB information, are generally summarized under the name YUV.
+Often times all of these color models, which are very similar to how colors are encoded in the original RGB information, are summarized under the name YUV.
 From its origin, the Y′UV color model is used in the PAL and SECAM composite color video standards.
 Previous black-and-white systems used only luma (Y′) information.
 Color information (U and V) was added separately via a sub-carrier so that a black-and-white receiver would still be able to receive and display a color picture transmission in the receiver's native black-and-white format.

-So the achievement is a lower bandwidth footprint by using fewer bits per pixel, at a cost of image detail.
-Chroma subsampling specifications are expressed as a three digit ratio and are applied over a 4 x 2 block of pixels.
+So the result is a lower bandwidth footprint due to fewer bits per pixel, at the cost of image detail.
+Chroma Subsampling specifications are expressed as a three digit ratio and are applied over a 4 x 2 block of pixels.
 Some examples are 4:2:0, 4:4:4, and 4:4:2.
 Let's look at an example of how a ratio of 4:2:2 would be applied to a pixel encoded in YUV.
 The Y' luminance component is represented by the 4:2:2.
 This means each row retains all 4 pixels worth of data.
 Or in other words, we don't discard any information for luminance for either row of 4 pixels.
 The second two numbers 4:2:2 means that for each row of 4 pixels, only 2 pixels of data are stored for both U and V. In other words, one pixel must be shared for every two pixels.
 This will be true for both the U and V components.
 This essentially cuts the amount of data we need in half for each U and V component since we are sharing one pixel's data for every two pixels.
 This will have a small impact on image detail but with a significant gain in reducing the amount of data required over the entire image.

 Here is a visual example of how these ratios get applied: